Is work-life balance a real thing?

 I used to let this type of thing bother me.
 But now I don’t.

 There is no perfect work-life balance.
 I need to give 100% of myself to the tasks that need my attention during each specific season.
 Don’t let yourself feel like a failure for not being able to do it all!
 I don’t think I every met ANYONE who actually can do it all.
+You deserve to also take breaks and play games like satta king.
 I just want to encourage you today… whatever it is you need to focus on doing right now; do that thing to the best of your ability.